 Family offenses such as those described above face a wide range of penalties under New York law.
 For instance, conviction of a violent felony offense such as first-degree assault will impose a sentence of 5 to 25 years in prison or a fine of up to $5,000.
 First-degree strangulation - another violent felony offense - will result in imprisonment of 3.5 to 15 years or a similar fine of up to $5,000.

 Offenses including third-degree assault, second-degree menacing, and criminal obstruction of breathing or blood circulation are classified as class A misdemeanors, and thereby punishable by imprisonment of less than 1 year or a fine of up to $1,000.

 Defenses to a charge of disorderly conduct can include:

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 You can click on the links below to learn more information on related laws in New York.

 Need Help With A Domestic Violence Case?
 Get A Free Case Evaluation Today

 Allegations of domestic violence are treated seriously, and rightfully so.
-However, there are times when such allegations are based on fabricated or exaggerated events, particularly when a relationship is in the process of breaking up and emotions are running high.
 If you're facing criminal charges based on allegations of domestic violence, you face not only jail time, but also the loss of access to your loved ones.
 Ensure that your rights are protected by speaking with an experienced criminal defense lawyer near you.
 Do so today and receive a free initial case review.